gat1s/attention_seq2seq/README.md

 write-up.ipynb provides the best way into the repo.

-dataprep.ipynb, model_train.ipynb, model_investigate.ipynb run through the coding, and we have put most of the functions in dataprep_functions.py and model_functions.py.
+dataprep.ipynb, model_train.ipynb, model_investigate.ipynb run through the coding at a high level, and we have put most of the functions in dataprep_functions.py and model_functions.py.